It’s good for you. It’s good for animals. And it’s good for the planet. So why not?

 If you’re new to vegetarianism there can be a lot to learn.
 But it’s a great adventure.
 Get ready to feel better and experience a whole new world of eating.

 When you join the NZ Vegetarian Society, we send you more comprehensive information and tips to live well on a vegetarian/vegan diet.
-Here, you’ll find reasons to go veg, tips on how to go veg, recipes and lots more.
+You’ll find reasons to go veg, tips on how to go veg, recipes and lots more.

 Vegan: A person who does not eat, wear or use any products derived from animals.